dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 Dogecoins, the favored cryptocurrency of shiba inus everywhere, currently trades for about .22 USD per DOGE.

 Write a program that reads a number of DOGE as input, then prints the corresponding amount of USD to two decimal places.
-Think about the conversion and whether you need to multiple or divide.
+Think about the conversion and whether you need to multiply or divide.

 Tip: